SJKaczmarek/cybersec/README.md

 ## Introduction

-//I am Sylvester Kaczmarek, specializing in the crossroads of cybersecurity, AI, data, space, and robotics.
-//With an integrated approach to these domains, I ensure that the technology of tomorrow is secure and optimized today.

-I am Sylvester Kaczmarek, skilled in space robotics, satellite operations, autonomous systems, and secure data management, with a primary focus on their cybersecurity.
-My goal is to ensure these technologies are secure and optimized for today's challenges.
+I am Sylvester Kaczmarek, specializing in the crossroads of space robotics, satellite operations, autonomous systems, and secure data management, with a primary emphasis on their cybersecurity.
+With an integrated approach to these domains, I ensure that the technology of tomorrow is secure and optimized today.

 ## Table of Contents